Struct rustdoc::html::highlight::Classifier [−][src]

 Takes as argument the source code to HTML-ify, the rust edition to use and the source code

-file span which will be used later on by the span_correspondance_map
+file span which will be used later on by the span_correspondance_map.

-Convenient wrapper to create a Span
+Convenient wrapper to create a Span from a position in the file.

 Concatenate colons and idents as one when possible.

-Wraps the tokens iteration to ensure that the byte_pos
+Wraps the tokens iteration to ensure that the byte_pos is always correct.

 It returns the token’s kind, the token as a string and its byte position in the source string.

-writing the output into sink
+Exhausts the Classifier writing the output into sink.

 The general structure for this method is to iterate over each token, possibly giving it an HTML span with a class specifying what flavor of token is used.

 Single step of highlighting.
-This will classify token
+This will classify token, but maybe also a couple of

 following ones as well.

-is the position of the given token in the source
+before is the position of the given token in the source string and is used as “lo” byte

 in case we want to try to generate a link for this token using the